helgeolav/ciscoutils/README.md

 # ciscoutils
 Various code fragments to make the life easier as a Cisco stack developer in Go.
 The idea is here to collect small snippets of Cisco related code that is used to work with Cisco devices in many ways.

 There are no external dependencies in this code.
 Only Go builtin libraries.
+Please note that some of the subpackages may have other external dependencies.

 To use this library just download it like this:
 ```